For expats living under the Iberian sun, our easy guide to income tax in Spain will help you file your Spanish tax return without any stress.

 Income tax in Spain for married couples

 Those who are married, either in a heterosexual or same-sex marriage, can choose to be taxed separately or together.
-You should compare the Spanish tax rate you would pay as individuals to the tax you would pay as a couple before making your final decision about Spanish tax returns, as it is not always a better option.
+However, it is not always a better option.
+You should first compare the Spanish tax rate you would pay as individuals to the tax you would pay as a couple before making your final decision about Spanish tax returns.

 There is a married couples’ allowance (declaracion conjunta) of €3,400 for the second taxpayer, in addition to a general allowance of €5,550 granted to the first taxpayer.